MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

    SvcDomainName (only when SvcRecordType is "1" and otherwise empty).

-Cooperating DNS recursive resolvers will perform subsequent record resolution (for HTTPSSVC, A, and AAAA records) and return them in the Additional Section of the response.
-Clients must either use responses included in the additional section returned by the recursive resolver or perform necessary HTTPSSVC, A, and AAAA record resolutions.
+Cooperating DNS recursive resolvers will perform subsequent record resolution (for SVCB, A, and AAAA records) and return them in the Additional Section of the response.
+Clients must either use responses included in the additional section returned by the recursive resolver or perform necessary SVCB, A, and AAAA record resolutions.
-DNS authoritative servers may attach in-bailiwick HTTPSSVC, A, AAAA, and CNAME records in the Additional Section to responses for an HTTPSSVC query.
+DNS authoritative servers may attach in-bailiwick SVCB, A, AAAA, and CNAME records in the Additional Section to responses for an SVCB query.

-When SvcRecordType is "1", the HTTPSSVC RR extends the concept introduced in the HTTP Alternative Services proposed standard
+When SvcRecordType is "1", the SVCB RR extends the concept introduced in the HTTP Alternative Services proposed standard
 {{!AltSvc=RFC7838}}.
 Alt-Svc defines: